Marmalade

 Human views – Vegas – midnight

 I was so excited to pick up Marm, and hoped that she would like her new life, and behave with all the other dogs at Greyhound Gang.
 I got there an hour early, as I didn’t want her to sit in her crate any longer than necessary.
-I was told that the dogs don’t get to the crate facility until at leamarm11st an hour after the plane has landed.
+I was told that the dogs don’t get to the crate facility until at least an hour after the plane has landed.
 So I drove around Vegas, just killing time, and getting more nervous.

 I got back to the place, and there was the crate, and Gang’s new dog.
 I took her out immediately, and took her for a walk.
 She was very well behaved on leash, and very interested in her surroundings.
 I broke down the crate, and let her just ride in the car with me, her first test that she passed with flying colors.